-Choose 5 vehicles and determine the KE of each when traveling at the same speed.
-Rank these from most safe to least.
-Be sure to justify your order.
+Pick 5 vehicles and determine the KE of each when traveling at the same speed.
+Rank these from most safe to least - be sure to justify your order.

-What would you need to consider if you choose to buy the least safe car?
+What would you consider if you choose to buy the least safe car?
 What car would you recommend for an inexperienced driver and why?